Flying Scotsman Cocktail Recipe

 Tasting Notes

-“We’ve tried several new Scotch recipes recently, all of which have been surprisingly palatable to me since I typically steer clear of that whisky.
-That said, this one didn’t do it for me.
+Kendall’s Take: “I’ve tried several new Scotch recipes recently, all of which have been surprisingly palatable to me since I typically steer clear of that type of whisky.
+That said, the Flying Scotsman didn’t do it for me.
 In my opinion, the vermouth overpowered the Scotch far too much, and that’s saying something because, again, I don’t even care for Scotch.
-I probably wouldn’t request this one again.”
+I probably wouldn’t make this one again without changing the ratios.”

 Recipe